The Polish Colony in Harbin, Manchuria

 Achievements of the Polish Colony in Harbin

-The collage of advertisements shown below is from the Polish Weekly in Harbin, dated 7 of May 1939.
+The collage of advertisements shown below is from the Polish Weekly in Harbin, dated 7 May 1939.
 As previously explained, this was a challenging time for the Poles in Harbin.
 Manchuria was under Japanese occupation, and World War II, which would bring more hardships, was about to begin.

 Associated advertisements arranged by South Coast View.
-This newspaper edition is archived at Książnica Pomorska, (Pomeranian Library) in Poland.
+This newspaper edition is archived at Książnica Pomorska (Pomeranian Library) in Poland.
 In Polish.

 A selection of advertisements placed by businesses of the Polish colony in Harbin.